a-type/website/src/pages/blog/lofi-intro.md

 I don't really want to maximize profits, to be honest.
 I don't want to be beholden to stakeholders or investors.
 If I could sell a small product, for a small price, to a small number of people, and still make enough to live on... that would be great.
 Build things I think are meaningful, make as much as I need, and spend the rest of my time and energy on living.

-lofi is an experiment toward that end.
+My latest work is an experiment toward that end.
 It exists, not just because of what I think, but what I feel.
 What I hope for.